j-roskopf/ModuleMakerPlugin/README.md

 3. Generating both .gradle and .gradle.kts build files for a given module
 <!-- Plugin description end -->

+## Building

+Creating a release tag that follows `release/x.x.x` will create a Github release with the relevant artifacts.

 ## How To Use

 - From under the `Tools` menu